alerta/zabbix-alerta/README.md

 Alerta can display alerts using the Zabbix standard severity names and colours and sorted correctly by priority.

-Zabbix uses the following severity hieararchy:
+Zabbix uses the following severity hierarchy:

     Numerical trigger severity.
 Possible values:
     0 - Not classified,